Equity Capital Markets has been saved

 The role of independent financial adviser on IPOs is becoming well established and is increasingly being recognised by the market.
 We act for clients as IFA and lead them through all stages of the IPO, for example helping them select other advisers, project managing the timetable and offering a second opinion on any issues that arise during the process.

 Importantly, we have no institutional shareholder allegiances – we sit on the same side as the board and help to ensure that the perceived conflicts that exist within investment banks are managed appropriately.
 We draw upon our highly experienced, dedicated team as well as Deloitte’s wider network of sector and regional specialists to provide tailored and truly independent advice to clients.
-We are also able to act as Sponsor for the purposes of the Listing Rules of the UK Listing Authority.

 Post IPO advisory